outdreamer/build-a-cure-1/docs/specific/implementation_guide.md

 		- intent interface can be used to generate the type interface
 		- dependency interface can be used to generate the side effect interface
 		- interface network can be used to generate the core function interface

+	- the filter interface is more clearly usable as a method to generate the others bc most problems can be reduced to a structure that can be filled in different ways for different reasons
+		- it can even generate the change interface, by framing each process as a filter between i/o

 	- finding the starting interface & direction of traversal across the other interfaces in the network is its own interesting problem, beyond just generating the relevant & useful interfaces in a network